kachris01/Edge-Application-use-case-deployment-on-various-emulation-frameworks/README.md

 docker pull containernet/containernet
 ```

-You can then  start the containernet:
+You can then start the containernet.
+You can change the volumes as needed with your files and directories:

 ```bash
 docker run --name containernet -it --rm --privileged --pid='host' -v /var/run/docker.sock:/var/run/docker.sock -v /home/$USER/Desktop/containernet/examples/basic_webserver/:/home/$USER/Desktop/containernet/examples/basic_webserver/ containernet/containernet bash